 The Brooks Adrenaline GTS has embodied the very meaning of a “Go-To-Shoe” for years and years.
 Runners of all abilities flock to this shoe model for its reliability in all sorts of running conditions.

-As a daily-trainer, the Adrenaline GTS provides a solid DNA Loft midsole foam, especially in the heel area, to protect your feet and legs from pounding the pavement.
+As the daily-trainer that I use, the Adrenaline GTS provides a solid DNA Loft midsole foam, especially in the heel area, to protect your feet and legs from pounding the pavement.

 When combined with Brooks’ inherent stability system you have the makings of a great shoe option for most types of training.

 From its secure and comfortable upper to its durable outsole rubber, the Brooks Adrenaline GTS 21 promises reliability, support, and protection.
 Does this model hold up to its past legacy?

 Our friend Noble breaks it down in this very detailed video!

 I think Brooks did a great job at keeping the upper super simple for the most part, it gets the job done, giving runners the usual comfort you’d expect from this brand, but also tagging on a great wrap around the midfoot and heel collar.